-- 1.1 During all stages described in these Regulations, students may be accompanied to meetings or hearings by another member of the University (usually either a member of staff or a fellow student), or by an advisor from the Students' Union Advice Centre.
-Only in exceptional circumstances, and by prior agreement, may a student be accompanied by someone who is neither a member of the University nor a Students' Union Advisor. - 1.2 The role of the companion outlined in B.1.1 is not to offer formal representation, but to offer support and advice to the student.
+- 1.1 During all stages described in these Regulations, students may be accompanied to AI meetings or Panel hearings by another member of the University (usually either a member of staff or a fellow student), or by an advisor from the Students' Union Advice Centre.
+Only in exceptional circumstances, and by prior agreement, may a student be accompanied by someone who is neither a member of the University nor a Students' Union Advisor. - 1.2 The role of the companion outlined in B.1.1 is not to offer formal representation or speak on the student's behalf, but to offer support and advice to the student.